Washington State Long Term Care Tax

-An employee who attests that the employee has long-term care insurance purchased before November 1, 2021, may apply for an exemption from the premium assessment under RCW 50B.04.080.
-This puts employees on notice that they have a very short window to buy long-term care insurance.
+An employee who attests that the employee has long-term care insurance purchased before November 1, 2021, was able to apply for an exemption from the premium assessment under RCW 50B.04.080.
+This puts employees on notice that they had a very short window to buy long-term care insurance.

 Opting Out of The Washington State Long-Term Care Tax